konovod/linalg/README.md

 - [x] Column-major storage (optional?)
 - [ ] Other missing features from LAPACK (mostly selectable and orderable eigenvalues)
 - [ ] Sparse matrices (perhaps out of scope/deserves separate shard)
-- [ ] Other missing features from scipy.linalg (pseudoinverse, lyapunov/ricatti/sylvester equations, other things i don't know algorithms for)
+- [ ] Other missing features from scipy.linalg (lyapunov/ricatti/sylvester equations, other things i don't know algorithms for)

 ##### Not so important